 It's unusual to see a VPN store your favorite locations centrally, but there's a good reason for this, as it allows favorites to be synced with all your devices (set a location on your iPhone, say, and it'll be immediately available on your PC.)
 That's a neat feature which we'd like to see available more often.

 Like most small providers, TigerVPN hasn't put itself through any security or privacy audit, so there's no way to confirm that it's living up to its website promises.

 Signing up with TigerVPN was easy.
 We worked through the usual email-password-payment sequence, and arrived at an excellent web console with app download links, connection information, account details and more.

-TigerVPN's real weakness is under the hood, as it has almost no further options or settings.
+Browsing the rest of the Settings panel revealed the real problem with the client, as it barely has any of the features we'd usually expect to see.
 You can't switch protocol (it's OpenVPN-only), or auto-connect when you access insecure networks, for instance.
 There are no connection tweaks beyond the ability to switch from UDP to TCP, and no sign of a kill switch to protect you if the connection drops.

 While some VPN providers focus on their privacy benefits, TigerVPN leads on its ability to 'unblock geo restrictions and website filters', which it says allows you to 'kiss censorship and restrictions goodbye and access any website on the planet.'

 That sounds great, but it didn't take long to discover that it wasn't true.
 We tried logging in to TigerVPN's London and Manchester locations, but neither allowed us to access BBC iPlayer, with the site detecting the VPN and warning 'this content is not available in your location.'